Belissa Escobedo

 Belissa Escobedo is an American actress.
-She made her debut starring in the ABC romantic comedy-drama series, The Baker and the Beauty (2020).
+She made her debut starring in the ABC romantic comedy-drama series The Baker and the Beauty (2020).
 She later appeared in films Hocus Pocus 2 (2022) and Blue Beetle (2023).

 Career

 In 2014, Escobedo, Rhiannon McGavin, and Zariya Allen performed their poem "Somewhere in America" on The Queen Latifah Show.
 Escobedo's breakthrough role was in ABC's 2020 series The Baker and the Beauty.
 In 2021, she appeared in two episodes of American Horror Stories.
-She played Bianca in 2022 comedy film, Sex Appeal.
+She played Bianca in the 2022 comedy film, Sex Appeal.
 Later that year, Escobedo co-starred in the fantasy comedy film Hocus Pocus 2.
 In 2023 she appeared in the comedy-drama Sid Is Dead, and the superhero film Blue Beetle.

 In 2024, Escobedo was cast opposite Reba McEntire in her NBC comedy series, Happy's Place playing her 20-something sister.
+The show was renewed for a third season.